 On February 20, 2023, Mr. Plooster emailed Mr. Mangless to follow up on Dr. Mickle's email to Mr. Mangless dated February 16, 2023.
 Mr. Plooster reiterated that the Board would like to find a path to resolving Mr. Mangless' concerns and reaching an amicable solution that would avoid the significant distraction, cost and damage to the Company of a public proxy fight.
-Mr. Plooster proposed to Mr. Mangless the following final settlement offer (the "Updated Offer") from the Board in exchange for Mr. Mangless' agreement to withdraw his director nominations and the Mangless Proposal and his agreement to not make any nominations or proposals until the Company's 2025 annual meeting of stockholders: (i) the Board would appoint one of the Mangless Nominees, as selected by Mr. Mangless, to the Board (such new director, the "Mangless Director"), subject to the Board's normal onboarding process, (ii) the Mangless Director would be offered membership on the Company's Nominating and Corporate Governance Committee, (iii) the Company would appoint another new independent director to the Board after the Annual Meeting, and the Mangless Director would take part in selecting such candidate as part of the Company's Nominating and Corporate Governance Committee, (iv) Mr. Mangless would be permitted to speak with the new director candidate before such candidate is appointed to the Board, and (v) the Board would introduce Mr. Mangless to the Company's two newest directors so that Mr. Mangless would be able to meet with them to discuss the Company's business and how the Board is addressing Mr. Mangless' concerns.
-Mr. Plooster requested Mr. Mangless' response to the Updated Offer and noted that the Board would appreciate a response from Mr. Mangless within the next 48 hours.
-Mr. Plooster also noted that the Updated Offer would allow the critically important skillsets required to execute on the Company's value creation opportunity to remain intact on the Board, and that the Board remains available to discuss and looks forward to working
+Mr. Plooster proposed to Mr. Mangless the following final settlement offer (the "Updated Offer") from the Board in exchange for Mr. Mangless' agreement to withdraw his director nominations and the Mangless Proposal and his agreement to not make any nominations or proposals until the Company's 2025 annual meeting of stockholders: (i) the Board would appoint one of the Mangless Nominees, as selected by Mr. Mangless, to the Board (such new director, the "Mangless Director"), subject to the Board's normal onboarding process, (ii) the Mangless Director would be offered membership on the Company's Nominating and Corporate Governance Committee, (iii) the Company would appoint another new independent director to the Board after the Annual Meeting, and the Mangless burector would take part in selecting such candidate as part of the Company's Nominating and Corporate Governance Committee, (iv) Mr. Mangless would be permitted to speak with the met director candidate is appointed to the Board, and (v) the Board would appreciate a response from Mr. Mangless' concerns.
+Mr. Plooster requested Mr. Mangless' response to the Updated Offer and noted that the Board would appreciate a response from Mr. Mangless to would apper the new to director Mr. Mangless to the Company's value creation opportunity to remain intact on the Board, and that the Board remains available to discuss and looks forward to working with Mr. Mangless towards a positive outcome for all of the Company's stockholders.